Insect repellent: Insect repellents from natural sources

 Several natural ingredients are certified by the United States Environmental Protection Agency as insect repellents, namely catnip oil, oil of lemon eucalyptus (OLE) (and its active ingredient p-Menthane-3,8-diol), oil of citronella, and 2-Undecanone, which is usually produced synthetically but has also been isolated from many plant sources.

-Many other studies have also investigated the potential of natural compounds from plants acts as insect repellents.
+Many other studies have also investigated the potential of natural compounds from plants as insect repellents.
 Moreover, there are many preparations from naturally occurring sources that have been used as a repellent to certain insects.
 Some of these act as insecticides while others are only repellent.
 Below is a list of some natural products with repellent activity: